vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 <p><strong>
 1. Agree to the necessary TanzuNet EULAs (End User Licensing Agreements).
 </strong></p>

-You will need to accept each of these in order to progress with the rest of this guide.
+You will need to accept each of these EULAs in order to progress with the rest of this guide.

 - [Tanzu Application Platform](https://network.tanzu.vmware.com/products/tanzu-application-platform/)
 - [Tanzu Cluster Essentials](https://network.tanzu.vmware.com/products/tanzu-cluster-essentials/)